Constitution of the Southern Counties Amateur Bands Association

 7.1 Annual General Meeting (AGM)

-b) 14 days’ notice of the AGM shall be provided to all Members and to the current Executive Committee, President and Vice Presidents.
-A copy of this Constitution and Safeguarding Policy (appendix 1) shall be made available to all notified.
-All members must have paid the membership fee for the current year to be eligible to attend.
+b) 14 days’ notice of the AGM shall be given to all Members, Associate Members, the current Executive Committee, President and Vice Presidents.
+A copy of this Constitution and other Governance Documents shall be made available to all notified.
+All Members and individual Associate Members must have paid the membership fee for the current year to be eligible to vote.

 c) items for inclusion on the agenda shall be submitted to the Secretary, with supporting paperwork, at least 7 days before the meeting.